DevFestVienna/devfest-at-site/call.md

 isStaticPost: true
 ---

-Thank you for your interest in being part of DevFest Vienna!

-We have received an overwhelming number of talk proposals which we are currently reviewing.
-During July / August the speakers will be contacted to let them know whether they have been selected for a talk at DevFest Vienna 2016.

-{% comment %}
 Interested in being part of the event as a speaker?

 _We encourage submissions from female speakers to enhance the gender balance.
 Talk proposals will be reviewed anonymously to reduce any possible unconscious bias._

-**Call for Speakers is open till 17 July 2016 midnight Vienna time!**
+**Call for Speakers is open till 8 October 2017 midnight Vienna time!**

 [Submit Proposal](https://cfp.gdg-vienna.at)